PlanetScale vs Neon for Solo Developers

 Database engine.
 PlanetScale runs MySQL.
 Neon runs PostgreSQL.
 In 2026, the developer community strongly prefers PostgreSQL.
 Better JSON support (JSONB), richer data types, more extensions, better standard compliance.
 MySQL works fine, but if you're starting fresh, PostgreSQL is the more capable choice.
 This alone tilts the comparison toward Neon for most developers.

 Free tier.
-Neon has one.
-PlanetScale doesn't.
+Neon has one (0.5 GB storage and 100 CU-hours per project, scale-to-zero, 10 branches).
+PlanetScale doesn't, and hasn't since the Hobby plan went away in March 2024.
 For solo developers who experiment frequently, prototype ideas, and run side projects, free tier availability matters enormously.
 Neon lets you try things without commitment.
-PlanetScale costs $39/month from the first day.
+PlanetScale costs money from the first day, with the cheapest entry being a $5 per month single-node Postgres.

 Schema changes.
 PlanetScale's non-blocking schema changes are its standout feature.
 Alter tables without locking, without downtime, without affecting users.
 Neon uses standard PostgreSQL DDL, which can lock tables during alterations.
 For large production databases under heavy load, PlanetScale's approach is better.
 For solo developer databases (which are typically small), standard PostgreSQL DDL is fast enough that table locking isn't a real problem.